Practical Learning

 Alumni Employment

-MDP field practicum experiences with partner organizations can lead to rewarding employment after students graduate
+MDP field practicum experiences with partner organizations can lead to meaningful employment after students graduate.

 Learn About Alumni